ash0080/gun.doc.cn/Hypothetical-Amnesia-Machine.md

 In addition to the actual ordering of data, it is possible, and in a system with enough data being transmitted, highly probable, that data will in fact be sent at precisely the same moment.

-## Gun's Hypothetical Amnesia Machine (HAM)
+## GUN's Hypothetical Amnesia Machine (HAM)

-Gun's HAM combines timestamps, vector clocks, and a conflict resolution algorithm, to maximize the ordering of data and consistently resolve conflicts that do occur.
+GUN's HAM combines timestamps, vector clocks, and a conflict resolution algorithm, to maximize the ordering of data and consistently resolve conflicts that do occur.